International Conference on Inclusive Insurance 2022

 - Focus on value chains to tailor and distribute solutions

 Few, if any, insurers are equipped to deliver on all three of these principles, and therefore require partners.
 This session will explore what these partners need, what their incentives are, and the opportunities that would make it attractive for them to work with traditional insurers to successfully redesign the approach to serving MSMEs with products that offer value, tangibly build resilience, and do this in a commercially sustainable way.

 The session will be a hybrid (online-offline) panel discussion with extensive audience engagement.
 The panel will be made up of different types of innovative players that have successfully partnered to offer tailored MSME resilience solutions.
 They will discuss their approach, challenges, successes, and key lessons learned.

-14:00 - 15:30 Parallel session 10: Macro solutions for micro needs (linking disaster risk finance instruments to national social protection systems)
+14:00 - 15:30 / Talk of the Town: Parallel session 10 - Macro solutions for micro needs (linking disaster risk finance instruments to national social protection systems)